TestFlight Tester Cannot Redeem Invite Code

 • Keep an updated TESTERS.md mapping email → Apple ID region → preferred device, so mismatches are caught at invite time.

-• Set public link cap to 10,000 from day one if you’re doing public-link distribution; you’ll never hit the cap accidentally.
+• Set a generous public-link limit (up to 10,000) from day one if you’re doing public-link distribution; you’ll never hit the cap accidentally.

 Tags: #Troubleshooting